-During the NEPA process leading up to the publication of the final EIS, JMT planned and coordinated multiple public meetings with a fully-integrated webinar component that allowed participants from across the country, U.S. territories, and foreign nations to view a presentation and provide public comment on the proposed rule, as well as exchange questions with a panel of FDA subject matter experts.
+During the NEPA process leading up to the publication of the final EIS, JMT planned and coordinated multiple public meetings with a fully integrated webinar component that allowed participants from across the country, U.S. territories, and foreign nations to view a presentation and provide public comment on the proposed rule, as well as exchange questions with a panel of FDA subject matter experts.
 JMT assisted FDA in the review of more than 17,000 comments on the proposed rule, which aided in further defining the scope of the EIS.
 We worked together with FDA attorneys, scientists, and policy experts to prepare responses to several legal comments received on the draft EIS.
-The final EIS and Record of Decision (ROD), along with the produce safety final rule, were released in Winter 2015.

 Throughout the project, JMT directly supported consultation with the Council on Environmental Quality on the scale of the EIS, the U.S. Department of Agriculture as a cooperating agency, various state Departments of Agriculture, and the U.S. Fish and Wildlife Service and National Marine Fisheries Service on potential impacts to threatened and endangered species.